AY2223S2-CS2103T-F12-2/tp-shawn/docs/UserGuide.md

 4. Picture of the command in action
 5. Any additional tips or warnings

-If you have questions regarding storing of information, you may proceed to our [Data Management Section](#data-management).
+If you have questions regarding how your data is stored, proceed to our [Data Management Section](#data-management).

 Should you have more questions, you may proceed to our [FAQ](#faq).
 We hope it will be sufficient to clarify your doubts.

-Whenever you are in doubt, forget the command formats for any feature, need help troubleshooting or you simply want to maximise your use of this application, do remember to revisit this User Guide.
+Whenever you are in doubt, forget the command formats for any feature, need help troubleshooting or  simply want to maximise your use of this application, do remember to revisit this User Guide.

-Thank you for choosing CoDoc, and we hope you have a pleasant experience :+1:
+Once again, thank you for choosing CoDoc, and we hope you have a pleasant experience :+1:

 [Scroll back to *Table of Contents*](#table-of-contents)